 In a corner that formerly was a dumping ground of yard tools, I built a sliding shelf tower, which housed all of our holiday decorations.
 I also had a lot of creative shelves scattered around.

-With so many things taking up my garage wall space, any empty area was prime real estate, no matter how small.
+With so many things in our garage, any empty area was prime real estate, no matter how small.

-This was expensive stuff - 4x8 sheets sell for $50 at Home Depot.
-So I wasn't wasting any cut offs (believe me, I was quite inventive in the different ways I reused those scraps).
+This was expensive stuff – 4×8 sheets sell for $50 at Home Depot.
+So I wasn’t wasting any cut offs (I was quite inventive in the different ways I reused those scraps).

 My shelving idea between the garage doors would be a perfect little project for some of the plywood scraps.

 Simple flat shelves wouldn’t suffice though.
 With so little space, the shelves would be small, and things could fall off easily.

 So instead of shelves, I started visualizing little boxes on the wall.
 How nice would it be to walk in wearing yard gloves, and have a box to toss them into as soon as I enter the garage?

 I took the box idea a step further and considered using French cleats for them.

 This would allow each box shelf to be removed by simply lifting it.
 It would lead to a very modular design where the boxes could be swapped with other ones on the fly.